urbanjost/prep/README.md

 ## BUILDING
-To build it requires `git`, `fpm`(Fortran Package Manager), a modern Fortran compiler and WWW access.
+To build it requires `git`, `fpm`(Fortran Package Manager), a modern Fortran compiler and WWW access or you will need to compile the single-file [bootstrap version](https://github.com/urbanjost/index/tree/main/bootstrap).
 It was tested with

    + GNU Fortran (GCC) 8.3.1  on 20191121
    + GNU Fortran 9.3.0        on 20210612
    + ifort (IFORT) 19.1.3.304 on 20200925

-Some use in remote packages of REAL128 variables and an issue with an unused section of the remote dependencies caused a few issues with nvfortran, but the single-file [bootstrap version](bootstrap/prep_20210617.f90) builds with nvfortran 21.5-0 LLVM without any issues.

 ## ACCESSING
 ```bash